harshini-ns/mcp-search-engine/README.md

-# Calculator MCP Server
+# Calculator and search engine MCP Server

-A comprehensive calculator implemented as a Model Context Protocol (MCP) server using TypeScript.
+A comprehensive calculator and search engine implemented as a Model Context Protocol (MCP) server using TypeScript.

-This server exposes a wide range of mathematical functions as MCP tools, allowing language models connected via MCP clients (like Claude for Desktop, Cursor, etc.) to perform calculations.
+This server exposes a wide range of mathematical functions as MCP tools and aslo a search engine tool, allowing language models connected via MCP clients (like Claude for Desktop, Cursor, etc.) to perform calculations.

 ## Features